telerik/tech-writers-academy/tasks/washing-dishes/specification.md

 ## Tip

 Choose any of the dishwashing devices you feel comfortable with.
-You can also describe washing the dishes the old school way&mdash;in the sink.
-The point is to describe the generic steps when washing the dishes.
+For example, the old school way in the sink.